-- HAIs are the primary cause of death for 136,000 patients per year in Europe and North America (99 000 USA / 37 000 EU) - HAIs cost €13 billion in direct cost alone - HAIs affect 5-10% of all hospital patients - In the US, 2 million patients are affected by HAIs annually.
-The incidence of HAIs has increased by 36% in the last 20 years. - HAIs cause 16 million extra days of hospital stays in Europe annually - In long-tern care facilities, the risk of transmission of health care-associated microorganisms by hands is considered significant because many contacts with residents occur.
+- HAIs are the main cause of death for 136,000 patients per year in Europe and North America (99,000 USA/37,000 EU). - HAIs cost €13 billion in direct costs alone. - HAIs affect 5-10% of all hospital patients. - In the USA, 2 million patients are affected by HAIs annually.
+The incidence of HAIs has increased by 36% in the last 20 years. - HAIs cause 16 million extra days of hospital stays in Europe annually. - In long-term care facilities, the risk of transmitting healthcare-associated microorganisms via hands is considered significant because residents will often be in contact.